-A PowerPoint presentation will be shown as guests seat themselves, before the ceremony begins.
+A PowerPoint presentation will be shown when the doors open to the public, before the ceremony begins.

 Email your digital image and MS word document (as two separate files) to firstname.lastname@example.org.
 Your digital image size must be 600/450 pixels.
-Your text message can't exceed 20 words and must be in MS Word format.
+Your text message can't exceed 20 words and must be in MS Word format (we will edit for space.)
 Include your First and Last name, Student ID, and Phone number in your email message.

-Between the music building and the event center, by degree / concentration (see sample photo below and details under student line-up.)
+Students will line-up between the music building and the event center, by degree / concentration (see sample photo below.)
 Do not bring anything with you into the event center (no jackets, purses, etc.).
 We suggest you leave these items with your guests.

 Undergraduate students come dressed in regalia (cap, tassel and gown: wear the tassel on the right side of the cap.)

 1. Students will line up under their degree / concentration, in two lines.
+Please look at the arena floor plan (pdf) for your estimated line-up location.
 Gary J. Sbona students will line up under the Gary J. Sbona Honors sign, not their individual concentration signs.
-The lineup order below is how students will walk into the arena.
-Line up order may change slightly on December 22 due to rsvps submitted.
-Please look at the arena floor plan.pdf document for the estimated line-up location.
+Further instructions will be provided during the line-up.

 2. Students will be asked to fill out a name card before entering the event center (for the faculty announcers and the photographers.)
 Keep this card with you when you enter the arena.
 Further instructions will be provided during the lineup.